 With your background and your experience, what advice would you give to young filmmakers?

 I don’t have to give advice.
 Anyone can make a film now.
 I remember when I was a teenager, it was very difficult to make movies.
 We had to make 8mm or 16mm movies, those were expensive.
 And now, with the new technologies, you can make a feature film for two hundred dollars.
 You can edit it on your laptop; it’s extraordinary.
 And the truth is, if you’re talented, you’ll be noticed.
 You know, from the beginning of cinema, from Thomas Edison to Georges Méliès, it’s always been called the movie business, or the industry.
 It’s never been called a craft!
 So it has always been about profit.
 So even now, what’s a good movie?
 In the real world, a good movie is one that makes a lot of money.
 But we know that really good movies fail all the time, and really bad movies are giant hits.
 But those directors get more money and go on.
 That’s just not fair.
 So to get back to your question: my only true advice to filmmakers would be, ‘Make films.’
 Do you know the filmmaker Costa-Gavras?
 He’s my best friend.
 His wife Michèle [Michèle Ray-Gavras] is a producer and had a movie in competition in Cannes a couple of years ago.
 My wife [costume designer Deborah Nadoolman] was a member of the jury, so I also came to Cannes and Costa was there too.
 We were the spouses; we were like the wives [laughs].
 So we were walking on the Croisette, and I remember I told him, ‘Costa, do you realize that anyone can make a film now?
 People have cameras on their phones now; it can’t get any easier than that!’
 The democratization of the medium is amazing.
-And I went on and on about it to him, and then Costa said, ‘John, there has been pencil and paper for a thousand years.
+And I went on and on about it to him, and then Costa said, ‘John, there have been pencil and paper for a thousand years.
 And how many good books are there?’
 [Laughs].
 And you know, he’s right!

 What’s in your opinion so great about making movies?